Looking for a sunny getaway at a beautiful luxury resort?

 Medano Beach in Cabo San Lucas is a long stretch of beach that’s safe for swimming, with several hotels and resorts.

 A few other resorts elsewhere in Los Cabos also have safe swimming beach coves.

-We’ve personally stayed at or inspected all the Los Cabos hotels and resorts reviewed here.
+We’ve personally stayed at or inspected the Cabo luxury resorts and hotels reviewed here.
 All are recommended, depending on your budget and preferences.

 Pin to Pinterest!